 La Sportiva LS Tour Skin

-Of all the skins we tested, even other Pomoca skins the La Sportiva LS Tour Skin has the best performance in absolute terms.
-It grips well, glides well, and the glue strikes just the right balance.
+Of all the skins we tested, even other Pomoca skins, the La Sportiva skins have the best performance in absolute terms.
+They grip and glide well and the glue strikes just the right balance.
 The tip and tail kit is intuitive and easy.
 If you have La Sportiva skis, choosing the La Sportiva branded skins is a no brainer.
 La Sportiva licenses the tip and tail attachment from K2.
 If you have K2 skis similar in dimensions to any La Sportiva model, we recommend La Sportiva skins.
-(Unfortunately, we did not test K2 skins.
+(We did not test K2 skins.
 With the variation in what is available from Pomoca, we cannot extrapolate that K2 skins perform like LS Tour skins).
 For those who fit the mold, the LS Tour skins are an excellent product.

 Only compatible with Sportiva or K2 skis

 Top Pick for Maximum Grip